Homological mirror symmetry for generalized Greene-Plesser mirrors: Introduction

 \begin{defn} We say that the \emph{MPCS condition} holds if the MPCP condition holds, and furthermore $Y_\lambda$ is smooth away from $Y_{\lambda,0}$.
 MPCS stands for Maximal Projective Crepant Smooth desingularization. \end{defn}

 We remark that the MPCS and MPCP conditions are equivalent when $\dim_\C(Y_\lambda) \le 4$ (see \cite[\S 2.2]{Batyrev1993}).
 If the MPCS condition holds, then $X$ avoids the non-smooth locus of $Y_\lambda$, so $X$ is in fact a smooth complete intersection.
-The fact that $\check{\sigma}$ is reflexive Gorenstein of index $r$ means that $X$ is Calabi--Yau by \cite[Corollary 3.6]{Batyrev1994} (in the weak sense that $c_1(TX) = 0$).
+The fact that $\check{\sigma}$ is reflexive Gorenstein of index $r$ means that $X$ is Calabi--Yau by \cite[Corollary 3.6]{Batyrev1994}, in the weak sense that the canonical sheaf is holomorphically trivial.

 We denote the toric boundary divisor of $Y_\lambda$ by $D^Y$.
 Note that it has irreducible components $D^Y_{\vec{p}}$ indexed by $\vec{p} \in \Xi_0$.
 Let $D^Y_\lambda := \sum_{\vec {p} \in \Xi_0} \lambda_{\vec{p}} \cdot D^Y_{\vec{p}}$ be the toric $\R$-Cartier divisor with support function $\psi_\lambda$.
 Because $\psi_\lambda$ is strictly convex (by our assumption that its domains of linearity are the cones of the fan $\Sigma_\lambda$), this divisor is ample, so the first Chern class of the corresponding line bundle is represented in de Rham cohomology by an orbifold K\"ahler form (see discussion in \cite[\S 4]{Aspinwall1993b}).
 We denote the restriction of this orbifold K\"ahler form to $X$ by $\omega_{\lambda}$.
 Because $X$ avoids the non-smooth locus of $Y_\lambda$, $\omega_\lambda$ is an honest K\"ahler form.
 Its cohomology class is Poincar\'e dual to $\sum_{\vec {p} \in \Xi_0} \lambda_{\vec{p}} \cdot [D_\vec{p}]$, where $D_\vec{p} := X \cap D^Y_{\vec{p}}$.